nikitavoloboev/data/life/lessons-learned.md

 		- nutrition
 	- good state of mind
 	- and all else will follow
+- Experiment often
+	- try out any new ideas I have (it is the only way to see if the idea is any good)

 ## Code
-- use switch cases over long ifs
+- Use switch cases over long ifs
-- it’s a lot easier to actually just use one screen
+- It’s a lot easier to actually just use one screen
 	- much easier to context switch
-- use version control
+- Use version control
 	- and commit your changes
 	- it is a pain to reverse and fix things when you don't know where the problem is
 	- do __atomic__ commits
-- write proper commit messages
+- Write proper commit messages
-- comment over my code!
+- Comment over my code!
 	- especially zsh functions, makes things easier to read

 ## Using Mind maps
-- don’t index information for the sake of indexing
+- Don’t index information for the sake of indexing
 	- try to see how this piece of knowledge plays a role in on a more higher level
-- be smart about how to present information in the mind maps
+- Be smart about how to present information in the mind maps
 	- it should be more of a guide and a glue between different things rather than as a way to dump everything in one single file

 ## Productivity